 There are so many variables, aren’t there?
 That’s why it’s been very difficult for me to get any real sense of the average monthly food budget for a family of four.
 I spent hours researching statistics, but most totals are outdated, so I can only assume that those numbers have gone up.
 The study I found stated that one average adult spent around $250 a month on food, putting a family of four just under $1000/month.

-In case you are wondering, I wrote about our monthly food budget and how I manage that, but again, I need to revisit that number to make sure it’s still accurate.
+In case you are wondering, I wrote about our person monthly food budget and how I manage that, but again, I need to revisit that number to make sure it’s still accurate.
 (And remember, don’t compare.
 If your food bill is higher, don’t forget I am the queen of making something from nothing.
 If it’s lower, don’t forget I am feeding three teen boys and two girls who eat like they are teen boys. ;))